About Ravicti Banner About Ravicti Banner

 • Of the 26 pediatric patients 6 to 17 years of age participating in these 2 trials, 5 patients (19%) reported a total of 5 hyperammonemic crises.1

-RAVICTI provides effective ammonia control sustained over 12 months in pediatric patients with UCDs1,h
+RAVICTI provided effective ammonia control sustained over 12 months in pediatric patients with UCDs1,h

 hLong-term (12-month), uncontrolled, open-label studies were conducted to assess monthly ammonia control and hyperammonemic crises.
 In 2 studies, a total of 26 pediatric patients 6 to 17 years of age were enrolled, and all but 1 had been converted from NaPBA to RAVICTI.
 Ammonia values across different laboratories were normalized to a common normal range of 9 to 35 μmol/L.1